Why renewables can’t exist without conventional power plants

 To fight climate change and reach the 2050 goals, many countries, like the UK, decided to go for electrification of many sectors.
 Today electricity makes up just 20% of energy demand, and according to the Energy Transitions Commission (ETC), by 2050 it could increase up to 70%.
 But where would the required amount of electrical energy come from?
 More nuclear and thermal power plants?
 This would counteract the sustainability goals in the first place.
 The solution is to introduce as many renewable energy sources as possible to meet the rising demand.

 With the manufacturing and installation costs rapidly falling, renewables and the corresponding storage solutions are most likely the only way to cover the massive expansion of electricity demand.
 Renewables as the main source of energy represent the cheapest and most efficient way to decarbonize the economy.
 However, ETC calculates that wind and solar must increase from today’s 10% to about 40% of total electricity generation by 2030, and over 75% by 2050.
 Annually wind and solar installations must therefore grow 5-7 times by 2030, and more than 10 times by 2050.
-With such a high rate of energy being dependent on environmental conditions like wind and sun, it is key to be able to tap into the flexibility potential from all kinds of energy sources, renewable or not.
+With such a high rate of energy being dependent on environmental conditions like wind and sun, it is key to be able to tap into the flexibility potential of all kinds of energy sources, renewable or not.

-Renewable energy sources themselves can also play a vital role by offering their flexibility to the system through trading energy on an intraday market.
+Renewable energy sources themselves can also play a vital role by offering flexibility to the system through trading energy on an intraday market.
 In 2020, the share of electricity generated by sustainable energy sources amounted to 36.6% with a total production of 2800 GWh.
-With this share constantly rising, making use of this flexibility potential can play a vital role providing the additional electricity, while also meeting climate change goals.
+With this share constantly rising, making use of this flexibility potential can play a vital role in providing the additional electricity, while also meeting climate change goals.
 Trading the flexibility of conventional power plants on the same intraday markets can stabilize the grid when renewables can’t meet the demand due to unfavorable weather conditions.

 The significant growth of renewable energy with an increase in total energy production of almost 50% compared to 2016 clearly correlates with the growth of intraday trading, with EPEX Spot showing a 77% increase in intraday trading volume in the same time period.